declare-lab/WikiDes/README.md

 # Dataset

 The data contain over 80k samples in the file **collected_data.json**.
-There are 2 phases of training, description generation and candidate ranking.
+There are 2 phases of training, **description generation and candidate ranking**.

 ## Phrase 1.
 Description generation
 We consider Wikidata instances (https://www.wikidata.org/wiki/Help:Basic_membership_properties#instance_of_(P31)) as topics of samples.
 The data distribution is training set ~ 80%, validation set ~ 10%, and test set ~ 10%.
 We use first 256 tokens in Wikipedia first paragraphs as the documents in the training.